artfable/telegram-api-java/README.md

 For generating self-signed certificate see [Telegram Bot FAQ](https://core.telegram.org/bots/self-signed).
 **_Note!_** CN **must** be a domain name or ip address.

-### Behavior
+### Behaviour

 It represents actions that can be done by the bot.
 Can react to user messages or execute logic independently.

-### CallbackBehavior
+### CallbackBehaviour

 It represents actions that can be done in response to click on the bot's buttons by user.
-All that behaviors should have base class AbstractCallbackBehavior.
+All that behaviours should have base class AbstractCallbackBehaviour.